 If using Windows 7 and 8, you can find the Paint app in a few different ways, but both support the search tool which will find what you need straight away.

-Step 4: Save the screenshot — Perform any edits you want, such as cropping the image to a specified area, and click the main “File” option in the upper-left corner, followed by “Save as.”
+Step 4: Save the screenshot — Perform any edits you want and click the main “File” option in the upper-left corner, followed by “Save as.”

 - With OneDrive installed, pressing Print Screen will automatically save a copy of the screen capture.